xolotl-org/xolotl/README.md

 - Keep the data plane limited to compiled IDs, handles, driver plans, policy snapshots, operations, outcomes, and facts.
-- External protocol crates should remain thin adapters over `nexus-gateway` or kernel extension primitives.
+- External protocol crates should remain thin adapters over `nexus-gateway` or the kernel extension registration/runtime surfaces.
-- Breaking design changes should update proto, vendored bindings, conversions, tests, and docs in the same change.
+- Breaking runtime or protocol changes should update proto, vendored bindings, conversions, tests, and docs in the same change.

 ## License